The 55 Best Road Trips in America

 Midwest baseball road trip

 Many of America’s best ballparks are situated within easy drives of one another in the Midwest, making a baseball road trip easy and amazing, anytime from late March to early October.
 Start at PNC Park in Pittsburgh to cheer on the Pirates, then make your way through Cleveland and Detroit, before finding your way to Chicago to experience the magic of Wrigley Field and the Cubs before tasting a bratwurst in Milwaukee and heading up north to Minneapolis to see the Twins.
 If the schedules for the MLB teams don’t align perfectly (in non-COVID times, when you can attend games), fill in the gaps with minor league baseball games to score better value on ticket prices and concessions while watching the stars of tomorrow play ball.
-There are many teams scattered across the Midwest, in Indianapolis, Toledo, Columbus, St. Paul, and beyond.
+There are many teams scattered across the Midwest (making it a perfect vacation spot), in Indianapolis, Toledo, Columbus, St. Paul, and beyond.

 Along the way, root, root, root for the home teams, enjoy adult beverages of your choice and let your kiddos turn their tongues pink with cotton candy as you partake in America’s favorite pastime.
 Before you visit these Midwest road trip destinations, find out how 25 MLB teams got their names.